What Is Email Marketing for Artists?

 Getting an Opt-In Is the Critical First Step

-A lead magnet should appeal to your prospects' interests and relate your art.
+A lead magnet should appeal to your prospects' interests and relate to your art.
 There are some things to consider.
 It must have value and be easy to use.
 Digital products work best.
 You can find marketers offering a free paperback book with paid shipping.
 It's a technique in decline.
 Digital copies of paperbacks are ineffective because they are not easy to use.
 No one reads full-length books in PDF format.
 It's too much.

 You may wonder, "What is a lead magnet?"